Certified Unified Program Agency (CUPA)

 WHAT IS A CUPA?

-Senate Bill 1082, passed in 1993, created the Unified Hazardous Waste and Hazardous Materials Management Regulatory Program (Unified Program), which requires the administrative consolidation of six hazardous materials and waste programs (program elements) under one agency, a Certified Unified Program Agency (CUPA).
+Senate Bill 1082, passed in 1993, created the Unified Hazardous Waste and Hazardous Materials Management Regulatory Program (Unified Program), which consolidated six hazardous materials and waste programs (program elements) under one local agency, a Certified Unified Program Agency (CUPA).
 The program elements consolidated under the Unified Program are as follows:

 - Hazardous Materials Inventory and Business Plan Program